dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 # Acknowledgments
 {:numbered="false"}
+Thanks to Sofia Garcia (UC3M, sgarciarincon01@gmail.com) for being instrumental in demonstrating the feasibility of the proposed approach, providing a first proof of concept of YANG provenance signatures.

 This document is based on work partially funded by the EU H2020 project SPIRS (grant 952622), and the EU Horizon Europe projects PRIVATEER (grant 101096110), HORSE (grant 101096342), MARE (grant 101191436), ACROSS (grant 101097122) and CYBERNEMO (grant 101168182).